kmehltretter82/frama-c-linux/README.md

 #### Complex scenarios

-For more complex usage scenarios (lots of files and directories, with several preprocessing directives), we recommend splitting Frama-C's usage in two parts:
+For complex usage scenarios (several files and directories, preprocessing directives, etc), we recommend the following two-step approach:

 1. Parsing the input files and saving the result to a file;
 2. Loading the parsing results and then running the analyses or the GUI.

-Parsing typically involves giving extra arguments to the C preprocessor, so the `-cpp-extra-args` option is often useful, as in the example below:
+Parsing complex C applications usually involves C preprocessor options (e.g. GCC's `-D` and `-I`).
+In Frama-C, they are passed via option `-cpp-extra-args`, as in this example:

-    frama-c *.c *.h -cpp-extra-args="-D<define> -I<include>" -save parsed.sav
+    frama-c *.c -cpp-extra-args="-D<define> -I<include>" -save parsed.sav

-The results are then loaded into Frama-C for further analyses or for inspection via the GUI:
+The results can then be loaded into Frama-C for further analyses or for inspection via the GUI:

     frama-c -load parsed.sav -<plugin> [options]
-    frama-c-gui -load parsed.sav -<plugin> [options]
+    ivette -load parsed.sav -<plugin> [options]

 ## Further reference